monoclecat/py-monocle-cms/README.md

 This short guide covers the installation from scratch.
 If you want to embed the app into your existing project, I believe you are knowledgeable enough to leave out the steps aimed at configuring newly created projects.

+_Note: I use Python 3 for installation of the cms and beyond.
+You will encounter strange errors if you begin a command line with "python" instead of "python3".
+In the Django tutorial and in other places you might find a command beginning with "python".
+To execute the command in Python3, just make it a "python3"._

 1. If you haven't done so yet, create a new django project, as described [in Django Tutorial 01](https://docs.djangoproject.com/en/1.11/intro/tutorial01/) To save you the click: `cd` to your desired directory and create a project with the command